Unidata/git-recipes/cookbook.md

 ### Git Basics

 Here are a few tips on getting you going with git and github.
+We are just scratching the surface here.
+Please take an afternoon to read [Progit](http://progit.org "Progit").

 First you will have to [install a git client on your machine](http://progit.org/book/ch1-4.html "Installing Git").
 There are also various git GUIs, but this document will initially focus on interacting with git from the command line.

-In order to view and contribute to a project hosted at github you must first clone it:
+In order to view and contribute to a project hosted at github you must first clone it.
+Also, please obtain a github login and let Julien know your login name.

 		git clone git@github.com:Unidata/IDV.git

 If the project is large, this may take a little while.
 For the IDV this initial clone may take ~5 minutes.

 You now have the complete repository on your local system, and you are ready to start working on your project.
+To make sure your repository has been cloned.
+Try typing

+		git log --stat

 Note that to commit files to git, you do not need to be connected to the Internet.
 You have the complete repository in your local file system.
 (We will talk about how to share your contributions later.)

 Make a modification to a file (e.g., README) in your newly cloned repository.
 Now try